Original air date: January 6, 2002

 During an acid rain storm, the Simpsons decide to play a game of Monopoly — only to end up arrested on domestic disturbance charges.
 While in jail, a social worker helps the family get back on track to being functional, which is put to the test when Homer's and Flanders' Vegas wives from "Viva Ned Flanders" return.

 It is the first episode since the end of season 4 to feature Al Jean as showrunner; he took over the position from Mike Scully, the showrunner for seasons 9-12.
 Jean has been showrunner ever since, making him the longest on the Simpsons staff to hold that position.

 - The Bad Guy Wins: The story of the republican party repealing all the towns environmental laws becomes this due to the lack of resolution.

-- Bait-and-Switch Comment: When Gabriel claims to have earned his wings, Homer takes it for further evidence that Gabriel is an angel but Gabriel means a CD titled "The Best of Wings".
+- When Gabriel claims to have earned his wings, Homer thinks Gabriel admitted he actually is an angel, but Gabriel means a CD titled "The Best of Wings".